zhdk123456/presto/presto-docs/src/main/sphinx/security/internal-communication.rst

 .. warning::

-    Leaving HTTP endpoint enabled leads to a security hole.

-2. Specify node's hosts.
-Every node must have it's own host configured.
+    You can enable HTTPS while leaving HTTP enabled.
+In most cases this is a security hole.
+If you are certain you want to use this configuration, you should consider using an firewall to limit access to the HTTP endpoint to only those hosts that should be allowed to use it.

-Hosts must be in the same parent domain to be able to easily generate custom SSL certificates. e.g.: `coordinator.example.com`, `worker1.example.com`, `worker2.example.com`.
+2. Specify each node's fully-qualified hostname.
+This will be different for every host.
+Hosts should be in the same domain to make it easy to create the correct SSL/TLS certificates. e.g.: `coordinator.example.com`, `worker1.example.com`, `worker2.example.com`.

 .. code-block:: none

     node.external-address=<node-domain>

-3. Generate Java Keystore File.
+3. Generate a Java Keystore File.
 Every Presto node must be able to connect to any other node within the same cluster.
-It is possible to create private certificates for every single node for the exact domain, and than specify it for the server (`http-server.https.keystore.path`), and create a keystore that contains all the public keys for all the domains, and specify it for the client (`http-client.https.keystore.path`).
-But for simplicity single keystore for the base domain with wildcard can be created.
+It is possible to create unique certificates for every node using the fully-qualified hostname of each host, create a keystore that contains all the public keys for all of the hosts, and specify it for the client (`http-client.https.keystore.path`).
+In most cases it will be simpler to use a wildcard in the certificate as shown below.

 .. code-block:: none